You are here

 What the Plan Should Address

-For any offsite or field work on a proposed NSF project, the administrative home (school/college/institute/center) must attest there is a plan in place for that proposal.
+For all NSF proposals that include off-site or off-campus research, the administrative home (school/college/institute/center) must attest there is a plan in place for that proposal.
 The plan must describe how the following types of behavior will be addressed:

 - Abuse of any person, including, but not limited to, harassment, stalking, bullying, or hazing of any kind, whether the behavior is carried out verbally, physically, electronically, or in written form; or